Near Solomon in Dickinson County, Kansas — The American Midwest (Upper Plains)

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Harold J. Royer Band Shell (approx. 8.9 miles away); Eisenhower Park (approx. 8.9 miles away); The Grand Army of the Republic (approx. 9 miles away); Site of First Settlers' Home (approx. 9.2 miles away); C. H. Lebold Mansion (approx. 9.2 miles away); J. E. Johntz Home (approx. 9.4 miles away); Hotel Sunflower (approx. 9.6 miles away); Trinity Evangelical Lutheran Church (approx. 9.6 miles away).

 Categories. • Settlements & Settlers •

 Credits.
 This page was last revised on June 16, 2016.
 This page originally submitted on May 13, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 280 times since then.
+This page has been viewed 530 times since then and 13 times this year.
 Photos: 1, 2. submitted on May 13, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.